Winter Wonderland

 "Winter Wonderland" is a song written in 1934 by Felix Bernard and lyricist Richard Bernhard Smith.
 Due to its seasonal theme, it is often regarded as a Christmas song in the Northern Hemisphere.
 Since its original recording by Richard Himber, it has been covered by over 200 different artists.
+Its lyrics are about a couple's romance during winter.

-The song's lyrics were about a couple's romance during the winter season.
-A later version of "Winter Wonderland" (which was printed in 1947) included a "new children's lyric" that transformed it "from a romantic winter interlude to a seasonal song about playing in the snow."
-The snowman mentioned in the song's bridge was changed from a minister to a circus clown, and the promises the couple made in the final verse were replaced with lyrics about frolicking.
-Singers like Johnny Mathis connected both versions of the song, giving "Winter Wonderland" an additional verse and an additional chorus.
+A later version of "Winter Wonderland" (which was printed in 1947) included a "new children's lyric" that transformed it "from a romantic winter interlude to a seasonal song about playing in the snow".
+The snowman mentioned in the song's bridge was changed from Parson Brown to a circus clown, and the promises the couple made in the final verse were replaced with lyrics about frolicking.
+Singers like Johnny Mathis connected both versions, adding a verse and chorus.